akashkhatkale/github_pull_requests_app/README.md

 # github_pull_requests_app

-Created a Github pull requests app, which shows closed pull requests of a specific public repository.
+[Created as a part of assessment for a company's interview] Created a Github pull requests app, which shows closed pull requests of a specific public repository.

 This project has :